Professionals

 A blurry image showing a group of people sitting, with some wearing masks, possibly in a waiting area or restaurant.

-Some topics I can bring to you or your team:
+Some topics I can bring to you or your group:

 Spiky profiles v Factory-style output (We are not machines)